pawlh/less-watch-compile/README.md

 -o, --outputDir Define what directory to output compiled LESS to [REQUIRED]
 -w, --watchDir Specify what directory to watch [Defaults to '/']
 -f, --file Specify a particular file to watch, rather than watching an entire directory
-*Note, if both ---watchDir and --file are used, --watchDir will be ignored*
+-s, --safetyOff Add flag to disable checking for underscore ( _ ) preceding filenames [Defaults to false] *Note, if both ---watchDir and --file are used, --watchDir will be ignored*

 #### Example Usage